grecoluigi/FFMPEGdemo/README.md

 )

 Build instructions:
-- Dowload the latest ffmpeg binary for Mac at [this address](https://evermeet.cx/ffmpeg/) and place it the root directory.
-Your direcotry should look like this
+- Dowload the latest ffmpeg binary for Mac at [this address](https://evermeet.cx/ffmpeg/) and place it the root directory of the project.
+Your directory should look like this
 _____
  |_ffmpeg
  |_FFMPEGdemo (folder)